OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

 Log file rotation
 =================

-The Slurm_ log files may be stored in ``/var/log/slurm``, and they may grow rapidly on a busy system.
+The Slurm_ log files may be stored in the ``/var/log/slurm`` directory, and they may grow rapidly on a busy system.
-Especially the ``slurmctld.log`` file on the controller machine may grow very big.
+Especially the ``slurmctld.log`` file on the controller machine may grow very large.

 Therefore you probably want to configure logrotate_ to administer your log files.
-On RHEL the logrotate_ configuration files are in the ``/etc/logrotate.d/`` directory.
+On RHEL Linux and clones the logrotate_ configuration files are in the ``/etc/logrotate.d/`` directory.

-Manual configuration is required because the SchedMD_ RPM files do not contain the logrotate setup, see bug_3904_ and bug_2215_ and bug_4393_.
+Manual configuration of logging is required because the SchedMD_ RPM files do not contain the logrotate setup, see bug_3904_, bug_2215_, and bug_4393_.
 See also the section *LOGGING* at the end of the slurm.conf_ page with an example logrotate script.

 First install the relevant RPM::